Skip to main content

 3 mentions Positive Neutral Negative

 Players find the grinding aspect of the game to be somewhat tedious and time-consuming, particularly due to the complexity of inventory management and item sharing between rooms.
-However, many appreciate the clever mechanics that enhance puzzle-solving, even if they prefer the simplicity of the first game.
-Overall, while grinding can be confusing, it adds depth to the gameplay experience.
+However, many appreciate the clever mechanics involved, which enhance puzzle-solving and overall gameplay experience.

-• “That at times could be a little tedious, but for me it didn't take away from the game; it could just be time-consuming and somewhat confusing trying to remember who has what items.”
+• “At times, grinding can be a little tedious; it didn't take away from the game for me, but it can be time-consuming and somewhat confusing trying to remember who has what items.”

 • “Even if it gets a tiny bit tedious, the mechanic for sharing items between rooms is quite ingenious and adds a whole new level of complexity to solving the varied puzzles in each area.”